-Thoresen & Company's Hong Kong branch had been opened by 1908 as Aagaard, Thoresen & Co. with Bjarne Aagaard being the co-principal and manager with a staff of three other foreigners.
+Thoresen & Company's Hong Kong branch had been opened in February 1904 as Aagaard, Thoresen & Co. with Bjarne Aagaard as the co-principal and manager.
+The 1909 Directory and Chronicle for China, etc. listed a staff of three other foreigners.
 By 1912, Aagaard had withdrawn and A.S.
 Sorensen had taken over as Manager of what was now Thoresen & Co. (known in Chinese as Sun Hong or Shun Hong).
 Sverre Berg was recruited by a time when the business was expanding rapidly through the new scope arising from the seizure or internment of German shipping and the increasing scarcity of British shipping.
 By 1917 the Hong Kong branch was already much bigger than Shanghai with agencies for the (Danish) East Asiatic Co., Steamship Co.
 "Orient" Ltd, the Russian East Asiatic S.S.
 Co.
 Ltd, The Norwegian Africa & Australia Line (Wilh.
 Wilhemsen & Fearnley Eger) and two Norwegian shipowner associations, also three Norwegian insurance companies and the Sarawak Government Collieries.
 It was also the registered office for the Sisiman S.S.
 Co.
 Ltd and Figueras S.S.
-Co Ltd.
+Co Ltd. In November 1919 Berg signed the public notice for the change of name of the Hong Kong-registered steamer Kolya (1801/88) to Roberto Figueras.
+Three months later he posted a similar notice for the 7132-ton steamer Cardiganshire (1889, ex Ameer) to be registered in Hong Kong as Paco Figueras.

 Berg brought energy and skills to the Hong Kong branch and rose quickly, being appointed General Manager in 1920.
-After Olaf Thoresen had lost badly in 1921 by the collapse of the commodity trader Det Oversøiske Compagnie, in which he was a substantial partner, after speculation in the falling sugar market.
+After Olaf Thoresen had lost badly in 1921 by the collapse of the commodity trading firm A/S Det Oversøiske Compagnie, in which he was a substantial partner, after speculation in the falling sugar market.
 Probably in consequence, on 24 November 1922 the Hong Kong affiliate was registered in Hong Kong as the private limited liability company Thoresen & Co.
 Ltd. From time to time from 1920 onwards Berg had also been taking on the role of Acting Consul for Norway until in October 1923 he officially succeeded his former boss Sorenson as Consul.
 In fact, on 6 January 1923 when Berg and his newly married with Constance (Connie) embarked in London for China on NYK's Suwa Maru, he had already identified his profession as Consul.

-By 1920 Thoresen & Co. had become agents in Hong Kong for Bruusgaard Kiosteruds Skibs A/S whose South China-Bangkok line along with that of China Navigation Co. had taken the place of the local fleet of Norddeutscher Lloyd Bremen.
+Since the early 1900s, Thoresen & Co. had been agents in Shanghai and Hong Kong for Bruusgaard Kiosteruds Skibs A/S, whose South China-Bangkok line along with that of China Navigation Co. had taken the place of the local fleet of Norddeutscher Lloyd Bremen.
 As set out in Stephen Kentwell's listing, two modern China coasters had been ordered from Hongkong & Whampoa Dock for delivery as Helikon (1917) and Hermelin (1918), both delivered under requisition (to September 1919), while eight smaller cargo steamers were ordered from the New Engineering & Shipbuilding Works in Shanghai for delivery between 1917 and 1921.
 In 1926 Thoresen & Co; proceeded to open a branch in Bangkok to represent Bruusgaard Kiosterud and also manage the new 127-grt Hong Kong-built tug/tender Changnam.